The Atheist Bible, CC-BY Fabian M. Suchanek

 Empathy

-People push a train to free a commuter whose leg slipped into the space between the train and the platformPicture apparently by a CCTV camera, via ABC.net, 2014-08-14
+People push a train to free a commuter whose leg slipped into the space between the train and the platform.Picture apparently by a CCTV camera, via ABC.net, 2014-08-14

 We have seen that there is no such thing as ethical behavior in nature.
 However, certain species (among them humans) show a basic tendency to dislike suffering in others (in the functional sense that we have discussed before).

-To see why this makes sense, consider a species of animals that lives in social structures.
+To see why such behavior makes sense, consider a species of animals that lives in social structures.
 In such social structures, the presence of the individual is useful for the community.
 Otherwise the community would not have formed in the first place, and the individuals would just go their own way.
 The community provides protection from predators, an opportunity to find mates, a system to raise the young, and the possibility to find new sources of food collectively.
-Now assume that there is a mutation where the individuals show a basic form of care for each other: whenever one of them is attacked, the others help.
+Now assume that there is a mutation where the individuals show a basic form of care for each other: Whenever one of them is attacked, the others help.
 In such a system, the individuals have a slightly higher chance of survival.
 Therefore, the community will have more individuals, provide its services better, leading to its members producing more offspring and ultimately outrunning egoistic variants of the species.

 This explains why certain animals with social structures have a basic sense of empathy.
 This does not mean that every individual would be empathetic.
 In fact, many are not.
 However, for humans, most of us suffer when another human suffers.